johannes-titz/mimosa/README.md

 ## Installation

-No need to install the shiny app, just go to www.mimosa.icu and use it there.
+No need to install mimosa, just go to www.mimosa.icu and use it there.
 An example data file is loaded when you go to www.mimosa.icu/example.

-If you really want to use it locally, pull the development version from
+If you really want to use it locally, install from github (you need the package devtools for this):
-github:

 ``` r
 devtools::install_github("johannes-titz/mimosa")